microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/beta/docs/Stop-MgBetaDeviceManagementVirtualEndpointCloudPc.md

 ## SYNOPSIS
 Power off a Windows 365 Frontline Cloud PC.
 This action supports Microsoft Endpoint Manager (MEM) admin scenarios.
-After a Windows 365 Frontline Cloud PC is powered off, it is de-allocated, and licenses are revoked immediately.
+After a Windows 365 Frontline Cloud PC is powered off, it's deallocated, and licenses are revoked immediately.
 Only IT admin users can perform this action.
+This API is available in the following national cloud deployments.

 ## SYNTAX